austish/discord-bot/readme.md

 ## Description:
 Discord bot that assists with games/events on servers.
-Give/remove points from users, view the leaderboard, and generate teams.
+Give/remove points from users, view the leaderboard, generate teams, and select random users/numbers.

 - Todo:
-    - connect leaderboard to team generator to generate fair teams based on leaderboard/point ranking

 <br><br>